goodshuffle/goodshuffle-developer-site/content/docs/customization/faq.md

 You can also have packages who show some contents, or none at all.
 A good example is a tent, which is comprised of many items, but you’d likely only want the client to see the name of the tent as a whole.

-Packages are also a create way for you to get lead info about a client’s event.
+Packages are also a creative way for you to get lead info about a client’s event.
 You might consider making a “Graduation Backyard Starter Pack” and including the most common things for those events.
 Keep in mind: you can put in the description something about the ability to add more things later.

 ## How do Accessories show on the site?